skorzennik/ge-qstat-/README.md

 ## Conceptual Description

-  Runs a set of `qstat` commands and parse their output to produce a _better_ output that `qstat`
+  Runs a set of `qstat` commands and parse their output to produce a _better_ output than `qstat`

-  I will run one or more of the following commands:
+  It will run one or more of the following commands:
 ```
  qstat -xml -r -ext -u USER
  qstat -xml -f -u USER
  qstat -j JID
  qstat -F ssd_res,ssd_free,ssd_total -q all.q@@ssd-hosts -u nobody
- ruptime
+ ruptime or ssh HOST uptime
 ```

  `qstat+` will also compute some derived quantities, like fraction of CPU usage and memory usage.
  On the HPC cluster `qstat+` was developed for, we have implemented a memory reservation and a local SSD usage request, hence `qstat+` can return information related to both.
-  ...

 ## Practical Considerations

  We run Altair's Grid Engine version 8.8.1 with a customized configuration, hence `qstat+` is tailored to that configuration.
  It is my intention (_in my spare time_) to clean `qstat+` to clearly identify what is specific to our configuration.
  Among other things:
- * we do not use the `all.q` queue, but use other queue with short names
+ * we do not use the `all.q` queue, but use other queues (with short names),
- * our compute nodes are all called compute-NN-MM, hence `qstat+` truncates it to NN-MM
+ * our compute nodes are all called compute-NN-MM, hence `qstat+` truncates it to NN-MM,
- * we implemented memory reservation
+ * we implemented a memory reservation consumable, and
- * we have local SSD
+ * we have local SSD that can only be used by request.

 `qstat+` can be run in different (exclusive) modes:
   1. show summary (simple, extended or compact)